-To say the internet is a breeding ground for tribalism would be somewhat an understatement.
-I’m sure we can reel off terminology and phrases over the past ten years or so, which has its roots on social media and discussion forums.
+To say the internet is a breeding ground for tribalism would be somewhat of an understatement.
+I’m sure we can reel off terminology and phrases over the past ten years, which has its roots on social media and discussion forums.
 The terms I refer to are specific to those who like to label someone’s opinions and viewpoints as general categorisations.
 Perhaps it is human nature to put people in boxes and label them without any due care or notions of nuance.

 DEFEND, DEFEND, DEFEND!